skyflying/CAD_to_GIS_QGIS_Plugin/README.md

 # CAD to GIS Converter (QGIS Plugin)

 **Convert DXF/DWG to GIS layers — fast, reliable, and Processing-free.**
-This plugin adds a menu entry in QGIS that opens a clean dialog for CAD→GIS conversion with a live **Layer Preview**, DWG→DXF fallback, and safe dependency setup.
+This plugin adds a menu entry in QGIS that opens a clean dialog for CAD→GIS conversion with a live **Layer Preview** and Supports block-preserving merge, reprojection, export to GPKG or Shapefile.

 > **QGIS:** 3.22+ (tested on 3.28 LTR)
 > **Python:** 3.9+ (uses QGIS-bundled Python on Windows)